programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 ```

 Although we have a sense of the labels already, visualizing the labels may help us understand their distribution more easily.
-We can quickly plot these values using the `matplotlib` python library to create a bar chart.
+We can quickly plot these values using the `matplotlib` Python library to create a bar chart.

 ```python